Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 2.16.
 Write a program that read a number and mod by four using bitwise AND 2.17.
 Write a program that read a number and mod by eight using bitwise AND

+2.18.
+Write a C program to swap the values of two variables using temporary variable 2.19.
+Write a C program to swap the values of two variables without using temporary variable

 3. Math.h